matjon/em3371-controller/README.md

 modifying it to work there should be simple.
 It should run without problems on a Raspberry Pi with GNU/Linux installed.

-Windows is currently not supported, but I may work on it in the future.
-(possibly using the Gnulib library).
+Windows is currently not supported, but I may work on it in the future (possibly using the Gnulib library).

 Configuring the weather station